 - Because opium was far more lucrative than the other crops!
 In the 1920-1930s, one liang (0.11 pound, 50g) of raw opium was worth one Chinese (Mexican) dollar, i.e. valued as much as 30-40 jin (33-44 pounds, 15-20kg) of rice.
 Just multiply this by the surface of farmed land devoted to poppy!

 Each mu (approximately 1/6 of an acre) yielded on average 50 liangs (4.16 pounds, 1.8kg) of opium, with the richest and most fertile lands in Yunnan and Sichuan producing up to 200-300 liang.
 We will let you make the calculations but just know that the average profit per mu in 1929 was CN$38.50!

 The greed was however not without consequences as more land was devoted to cash crops than food-producing crops in certain areas.
 Chinese peasants were eating between 50% and 75% of their own production.
-Add a major For instance, in 1924-1926, Yunnan, Guizhou, Sichuan and Hunan were struck by a devastating drought.
-In 1925, conditions were the worst Guizhou, hit by a major famine.
+Add a major natural disaster to the mix and things become catastrophic.
+For instance, in 1924-1926, Yunnan, Guizhou, Sichuan and Hunan were struck by a devastating drought.
+In 1925, conditions were the worst in Guizhou, hit by a major famine.
 There were report of large amounts of people living off grass and leaves.

 Trading opium in the 1920s

 Opium was a trade good that came in a lot a variety, though three main sources were listed: Indian, Persia and China.
 Each was subdivided into several differents types connected to their quality.
 Imported opium was more expensive than homegrown ones: the Patna opium was worth $18 a liang versus Yunnan opium worth $2.6-$2.8 a liang (considered the best in China).